PrimeDAO/monorepo/packages/interface/README.md

-# PrimeDAO Contract Interface
+# The PrimeDAO’s Home for Network mMembers

-This is the [PrimeDAO](primedao.eth.link) web interface enabling the world to interact with PrimeDAO contracts.
-The "The PrimeDAO’s home for network members".
+This is the [PrimeDAO](primedao.eth.link) web interface enabling interaction with PrimeDAO contracts.

 ## Technical Description